isb-cgc/readthedocs/docs/source/sections/gcp-info/FirstWorkflow.rst

  $snakemake --dag | dot -Tsvg > visual.svg

-A file named **visual.svg** will be created in the same folder, it can be downloaded and open with any web browser.
+A file named **visual.svg** will be created in the same folder; it can be downloaded and open with any web browser.
 It should look like this:

 .. image:: images/YourFirstWorkflow_2.jpg